This post may contain affiliate links. See our affiliate disclaimer here.

 Inspect Exterior Stairs

 Like all things in an RV, entrance stairs need to be routinely inspected.
 The most common issue with stairs is screws coming loose during bumpy travel days.
 Check the screws every month or so to make sure they are secure.
 Always have extra screws on hand, in case one completely pops out.
+Also, consider updating your RV stairs to one of these sturdy units with a top deck.

 Check Plumbing Connections